mattwaite/sportsdatabook/_book/20-facetwraps.md

 ![](20-facetwraps_files/figure-epub3/unnamed-chunk-5-1.png)<!-- -->

 Answer: Not immediately clear, but we can look at this and analyze it.
-We could add a peice of annotation to help us out.
+We could add a piece of annotation to help us out.

 ```r